apereo/cas/docs/cas-server-documentation/_includes/cert-extraction-x509-authentication-configuration.md

 {% include casproperties.html properties="cas.authn.x509.extract-cert,cas.authn.x509.ssl-header-name" %}

-The specific parsing logic for the certificate is compatible with the Tomcat SSLValve which can work with headers set by Apache HTTPD, Nginx, Haproxy, BigIP F5, etc.
+The specific parsing logic for the certificate is compatible with the Apache Tomcat `SSLValve` which can work with headers set by Apache HTTPD, Nginx, Haproxy, BigIP F5, etc.